A new method to study the number of colors in the final-state interactions of hadrons

-$\mathbf{\rho(770)}$\\ The pole trajectory of $\rho(770)$ moves towards the real axis, similarly to what was found using U$\chi$PT~\cite{Pelaez06,DLY11,MRP11}.
-The modulus of the residue decreases when $N_C$ increases.
+$\mathbf{\rho(770)}$\\ The pole trajectory of the $\rho(770)$ moves toward the real axis, similar to what was found using U$\chi$PT~\cite{Pelaez06,DLY11,MRP11}.
+In Fig.\ref{Fig:pole}, the red dotted line represents for $|g_{\rho\pi\pi}|\times\sqrt{3/N_C}$ with $|g_{\rho\pi\pi}|$ the residue at $N_C=3$.
+The black solid and red dotted lines overlap perfectly.
+This confirms that the modulus of the residue decreases exactly as $1/\sqrt{N_C}$.
+Similarly the width decreases exactly as $1/N_C$.
 Such behavior confirms the widely accepted $\bar{q}q$ structure.